background

 In Excel, we’ll compute each profit metric using the historical data points of Apple in fiscal year 2021.

-As a general financial modeling “best practice,” we recommend confirming each calculation is correct by cross-checking between 1) the bolded figures in the table (i.e. the black font in the financial model) and 2) the actual income statement filing of Apple.
+As a general financial modeling “best practice,” we recommend confirming each calculation is correct by cross-checking between the bolded figures in the table (i.e. the black font in the financial model) and the actual income statement filing of Apple (AAPL).

 2. Net Income Calculation Example

-The net income reported on Apple’s income statement was $94,680 million, confirming that the figure we arrived at was correctly calculated.
+The net income reported on Apple’s income statement was $94,680 million, confirming our calculation is, in fact, correct.

 Net Income Calculation Example